SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **National Beer Day**: Celebrated annually on April 7, this day marks the end of Prohibition for beer in the United States in 1933.
+- National Beer Day: Celebrated on April 7th, commemorating the day in 1933 when the Cullen-Harrison Act went into effect, allowing for the legal sale of beer in the United States for the first time since Prohibition began in 1920.

-- **World Health Day**: While not exclusive to the United States, World Health Day is observed on April 7 each year to commemorate the founding of the World Health Organization (WHO) and to highlight a specific health theme.

-Please note that events can vary by year, and while these events have occurred or been observed on April 7
+Please note that while National Beer Day is an annual event that falls on April 7th, there may be other local or national events, sports games, festivals, or observances that could also occur on this date in
 ### Positive Qoute
 ------
-"Every day is a new canvas to paint upon.
-Make sure your picture is full of life and happiness, and at the end of the day, you'll have a masterpiece. 🎨🌟😊"
+"Every day is a fresh start; treat it like a new adventure and embrace the possibilities! 🌅✨💪 #NewBeginnings #EmbraceTheDay"